ntpsec/ntpsec/util/stats/README.txt

 The psummary.awk script can be used to scan the peer_summary file and construct an historical reprise of the daily summaries.

-The file formats are documented in the README.stats file and in the scripts themselves.
-Further detail on the radio clock ASCII timecode formats and related data are in the README.timecode file.
+The file formats are documented in the README.stats.txt file and in the scripts themselves.
+Further detail on the radio clock ASCII timecode formats and related data are in the README.timecode.txt file.

  David L. Mills
  University of Delaware
  mills@udel.edu
  1 November 1993
  Revised 12 April 1994